angular/angular/docs/DEBUG.md

 ```

 Once the initial building has completed, the script will watch for code changes, recompiling
-and running the unit tests via a tool call `cjs-jasmine`.
+and running the unit tests via a tool called `cjs-jasmine`.
 Due to the `--debug` flag, each
 test run will create a debugging server listening on a port (such as 9229), which can be
 connected to by a debugger.